 When it comes to dealing with oil and gas, simple negligence can escalate into something life threatening.
 The mere failure of keeping a hauler clean can already cause a massive explosion if it will be used.

-What are the rights of an injured offshore worker?
+What are the rights for personal injury?

 Unfortunately, injured offshore workers do not know their rights that well.
 And so, discussed below are some the most useful rights injured offshore workers have: